auth0/docs/articles/appliance/admin/rate-limiting.md

 ![](/media/articles/appliance/admin/rate-limiting-2.png)

 By default, **Configuration of buckets** is empty, which means that limitd's default configuration will be used.
-You can, however, [customize your buckets](https://github.com/auth0/limitd#buckets).
+Your Customer Success Engineer may advise you to adjust this value if appropriate.

 Click **Save** and wait for the updates to the configuration to complete.